paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/java.md

 ### Using Alternative JVMs

 By default, the [Paketo Java buildpack][bp/java] will use the Liberica JVM.
-The following alternative JVM vendors may be substituted in place of Liberica's JVM.
+The following Paketo JVM buildpacks may be used to substitute alternate JVM implemenations in place of Liberica's JVM.

 * [Paketo Amazon Corretto Buildpack][bp/amazon-corretto]
 * [Paketo Azul Zulu Buildpack][bp/azul-zulu]